 Acknowledgements

 We thank Thomas Lamy and Jean-Pierre Pointier for their help with field sampling.
 And the late Violette Sarda for help with husbandry maintenance.
+We also thank recommender B. Phillips, D. Reznick and two anonymous reviewers for their useful comments.

 Data, scripts, code, and supplementary information availability

-Data are available online: Data are available online: https://doi.org/10.5281/zenodo.10041280
+Data are available online: .Data are available online: 10.5281/zenodo.10041279

-Scripts and code are available online: https://doi.org/10.5281/zenodo.10041345Conflict of interest disclosure
+Scripts and code are available online: 10.5281/zenodo.10041344.

+Conflict of interest disclosure

 The authors declare that they comply with the PCI rule of having no financial conflicts of interest in relation to the content of the article.